General Information about IAS Certification Process.

 - Evaluate the client’s location and site-specific conditions and undertake discussions with the client’s personnel to determine the preparedness for the stage 2 audit

-- Review the client’s status and understanding regarding requirements of the standard, in particular with respect to the identification of key performance or significant aspects, processes, objectives, and operation of the management system.
+- Review the client’s status and understanding regarding requirements of the standard, in particular concerning the identification of key performance or significant aspects, processes, objectives, and operation of the management system.

 - Review the allocation of resources for stage 2 audit and agree with the client on the details of the stage 2 audit